Greece's OPAP gets shareholder approval for disputed IT deal

 The shareholder meeting, initially scheduled for March 26, was postponed to April 6 to give OPAP's biggest shareholder, HRADF, more time to study the agenda.

 OPAP, in which big U.S. hedge and investment funds including Baupost Group own a stake, holds a national monopoly on sports gambling until 2020 and on lotteries until 2030.
-The company, with annual sales of about 3.4 billion pounds, also has the exclusive licence to launch video lotto terminals in Greece.
+The company, with annual sales of about 4 billion euros, also has the exclusive licence to launch video lotto terminals in Greece.

 (Editing by Susan Fenton)